 TAO’s plan isn’t a total science experiment.
 Over the years, a handful of historical vertical wells in the field were completed in the ARF zone (none were fracked), testing at rates that TAO characterizes as “considerable”.
 As a result of the tight nature of the ARF zone, these historic wells declined quickly, just as vertical completions in similar zones in North America did until industry figured out how to develop these kinds of reservoirs.
 Given the proven existence of mobile oil in the ARF, combined with reservoir properties that compare well with known resource plays here at home, I like TAO’s set up here quite a bit.
 Anyone who knows the oil industry and this team will recognize that the company could be onto something material with this play, but time will tell.
 I continue to add to TAO at these levels as I’m not fussed about the dimes when I think dollars are on the table.

 That was a lot of TAO, but there are two other junior exploration stories that I like given that both are imminently drilling on material oil prospects.
 They are i3 Energy (ITE.TO, last at $0.35) and Eco Atlantic Resources (EOG.V, last at $0.49).
 ITE is in the North Sea and its Serenity well (currently drilling, 75% ITE working interest) is fairly low-risk as far as exploration wells go.
-ITE is looking to prove a theory that a thin oil column encountered in a previous nearby well is in fact connected to a thicker oil column up dip.
+ITE is looking to prove a theory that a thin oil column encountered in a previous nearby well is in fact connected to a much larger oil pool that hugs the edge of a structural high just to the north.
 The company’s interpretation makes the drill target look pretty straightforward and, if successful, Serenity would represent a major discovery and growth wedge for the company.
 ITE even pays around a 5% yield from its existing ~20,000 boepd of North American production, so Serenity is a bit of a free call option.
 The other one, EOG, has no production, but it has a lot of exposure to emerging hydrocarbon fairways in offshore West Africa.
 In the near-term, EOG’s most relevant asset is its Block 2B exploration target in the nearshore of South Africa’s northwest coast.
-The company is about to spud the Gazania-1 well in order to test its theory that a down dip oil discovery extends substantially up dip, potentially holding some 300 million barrels of oil.
+The company is about to spud the Gazania-1 well in order to test its theory that a historical down dip oil discovery extends substantially up dip, potentially holding some 300 million barrels of oil.
 EOG has a 50% interest in the well and it’s the kind of well that will attract attention if it hits, maybe even before.
 On success, I think either stock could see a step change in valuation, so I own them both in moderation.
 And yes, I still own some Africa Oil (AOI.TO, last at $2.53) as I think it’s just too cheap not to own.